Ishwor-stha/esewa-intregation/README.md

 ## Security Notes:
 - **Signature Validation**: Always validate the signature sent by eSewa to ensure the integrity and authenticity of the transaction.
 - **Data Privacy**: Do not store sensitive data such as the `SECRET_KEY` or user payment information directly in your code.
 Use environment variables to store sensitive credentials.

-## Conclusion:
-In this code, all the logic is contained within a single file (`app.js`) for simplicity.
-However, for a more scalable application, it is highly recommended to break the logic into multiple files such as:

-- **controllers/paymentController.js**: Handles payment logic.
-- **routes/paymentRoutes.js**: Defines all payment-related routes.
-- **utils/cryptoUtils.js**: Utility functions for generating and verifying signatures.

-This will make the codebase more maintainable and easier to understand.

----